NenadPantelic/ALU_matematikum_ORT2/README.md

 <pre># Clone this repository
 $ git clone https://github.com/NenadPantelic/ALU_matematikum_ORT2
-<p># Open it via ISE Design suit if you want to change some things or see source code and implementation
+<p># Open it via ISE Design suite if you want to change some things or check source code and implementation

 <p># run deviceProgramming.sh for Linux or use Adept programming suite on Windows
 $ ./deviceProgramming </p>